The Best Tent Waterproofing Sprays in 2022

 Grangers Tent + Gear Repel Tent Waterproofing Sprays

-The Grangers Tent and Gear Repel is a product made in England to protect your gear from rain and moisture.
-It is a high-performance spray that comes in a 1-liter bottle.
+The Grangers Tent and Gear Repel is an England-made product that protects gear from rain and moisture.
+It is a high-performance spray in a 1-liter bottle.
 Use it on all kinds of tents and gear that you bring outdoors.

-Grangers Tent and Gear Repel are also effective and material like boat covers and outdoor furniture.
+Grangers Tent and Gear Repel are also effective, as are materials like boat covers and outdoor furniture.
 If you don’t like the product, they offer a money-back guarantee.
-It is a water-based formula without any fluorocarbon or VOC, making it a more environmentally-friendly product.
+It is a water-based formula without any fluorocarbon or VOC, making it more environmentally friendly.

 What we like